Women's suffrage in Australia: Women's suffrage movement

+New South Wales

 In 1889, Rose Scott and Mary Windeyer helped to found the Women's Literary Society in Sydney, which grew into the Womanhood Suffrage League of New South Wales in 1891.
 Women from the Woman's Christian Temperance Union in New South Wales were also active in suffrage activities.
 They founded the Franchise League in 1890.
 Eliza Pottie served as president before the league's disbanding.
 She later joined the Womanhood Suffrage League.

+Queensland

 In Queensland, the Women's Equal Franchise Association was formed in 1894, which collected two petitions in 1894 for women's suffrage.
 The first petition received 7,781 signatures by women and the second received 3,575 signatures by men.
 The petitions called for one vote and one vote only, as at that time men with property had plural votes.

-A third petition was organized by the Woman's Christian Temperance Movement of Queensland in 1897 and attracted 3,869 signatures by men and women, and called for votes for women on the same basis as men.
-The Franchise Association disbanded in 1905 after women in the state gained the vote.
+A third petition was organised by the Woman's Christian Temperance Movement of Queensland in 1897 and attracted 3,869 signatures by men and women, and called for votes for women on the same basis as men.
+The Franchise Association disbanded in 1905 after white British women in the state gained the vote.
+Under the Queensland Elections Act (1885), no "aboriginal native of Australia, Asia, Africa, or the Islands of the Pacific" was entitled to vote.

+The national suffrage struggle

 The Womanhood Suffrage League of New South Wales submitted a petition to the Australasian Federal Convention on 23 March 1897 calling for the right of women to vote in New South Wales, Tasmania, Victoria and Western Australia to be enshrined in the constitution.

 A unified body, the Australian Women's Suffrage Society was formed in 1889, with the aim of educating women and men about a woman's right to vote and stand for parliament.
 Key figures in the Australian suffrage movement included: from South Australia Mary Lee and Catherine Helen Spence; in Western Australia Edith Cowan; from New South Wales Maybanke Anderson, Louisa Lawson, Dora Montefiore and Rose Scott; from Tasmania Alicia O'Shea Petersen and Jessie Rooke; from Queensland Emma Miller; and from Victoria Annette Bear-Crawford, Henrietta Dugdale, Vida Goldstein, Alice Henry, Annie Lowe and Mary Colton.

 In 1903, the Women's Political Association was formed.

 The various suffrage societies collected signatures for monster suffrage petitions to be tabled in Parliament.
 The results varied.
 Recently some of these petitions have been transcribed and can be searched digitally.